MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 "no-default-transport", even if connection could have succeeded using a non-default transport.

-For "transport", the presentation and wire format are the same, in the expectation that values will typically be ASCII strings, but any sequence of octets is a permissible value.
-This key MAY appear multiple times with different values.

-For "no-default-transport", the presentation and wire format values MUST be empty, and clients MUST reject the RR if the SvcParamValue has nonzero length.
-This key may appear at most once in an RR.
 For compatibility with clients that require default transports, zone operators SHOULD ensure that at least one RR in each RRSet supports the default transports.